Why Are New Hampshire's Tax-Free Liquor Stores Selling So Much Hennessy?

 That committee's final report included two anecdotes of out-of-state residents arrested in Massachusetts with large hauls of New Hampshire-purchased booze.
 One of those arrests included 1,676 bottles of Hennessy, bought at multiple locations.
 The driver was charged with possessing untaxed liquor and unlawfully transporting liquor.

 More recently, liquor enforcement officials in Vermont have made two arrests, one involving an estimated $40,000 worth of New Hampshire-purchased liquor in the back of an SUV, the other with an estimated $28,000 worth.
-Both suspects were charged with crossing state lines in possession of more than nine liters of alcohol, Vermont's current legal limit.
+Both suspects were charged with crossing state lines in possession of more than 9 liters of alcohol, Vermont's current legal limit.

-"The product that was the most prominent in both of these cases was Hennessy cognac," says Patrick Delaney, Vermont's Commissioner of Liquor Control, who backs increasing the financial penalties for those caught illegally importing large quantities of liquor.
+"The product that was the most prominent in both of these cases was Hennessy cognac," says Patrick Delaney, Vermont's commissioner of liquor control, who backs increasing the financial penalties for those caught illegally importing large quantities of liquor.
 He adds that "by using cash, there is obviously no paper trail, if an authority were to investigate it.
 The activity itself is basically tax evasion."

 An IRS spokesperson says the agency is "aware of this and similar schemes" but wouldn't confirm any active investigation into all-cash bulk transactions in New Hampshire.